Feeds:

 Read Full Post »

 I am always thrilled to see these powerful beauties gracing our parks and gardens in August.
-Herbalists use the little deep rose, purple flames called red clover (Trifolium pratense) against tumors, cysts, fungus, and skin problems.
-Its hormonal balancing action also makes it an ally for menopausal women.
+Herbalists use the little purple flames called red clover (Trifolium pratense) against tumors, cysts, fungus, and skin problems.
+Its hormone balancing action also makes it a great ally for menopausal women.

 Read Full Post »